wercker/java-flight-recorder/README.md

 # Java Flight Recorder Step for Wercker

-This project provides a Wercker Step to run Java Flight Recorder standalone, i.e. outside of a build tool like Maven or Gradle.
+An official Wercker step to run Java Flight Recorder standalone, i.e. outside of a build tool like Maven or Gradle.

-__Note:__ Java Flight Recorder requires a commercial license for use in production.
-To learn more about commercial features and how to enable them please visit [http://www.oracle.com/technetwork/java/javaseproducts](http://www.oracle.com/technetwork/java/javaseproducts).

 ## Requirements